-The Alice Ruggles Trust Relationship Safety Resource, launched in March 2019 and updated and extended in April 2021, is a package of quality-assured teaching materials and lesson plans on stalking and coercive behaviour that are freely available to secondary teachers throughout the UK as part of the relationships aspect of the new statutory RSE strand of PSHE education.
+The Alice Ruggles Trust Relationship Safety Resource, launched in March 2019 and updated and extended in April 2021, is a package of quality-assured teaching materials and lesson plans on stalking and coercive behaviour that are freely available to secondary teachers throughout the UK as part of the statutory RSE (relationships and sex education) strand of the PSHE curriculum.

 Aimed at key stage 4 (14- to 16-year-old) students, the three lesson plans and accompanying materials promote awareness of unhealthy relationship behaviours and stalking in order to help protect young people from the potential risks in such situations.
 The focus throughout is on raising awareness of the steps young people can take to support their safety and emotional wellbeing whilst reinforcing that stalking and harassment are both socially unacceptable and illegal.

 The resource, which has been developed in collaboration with, and quality-assured by, the PSHE Association, is being offered free to schools to help ensure that young people learn essential safeguarding information and skills in an interactive yet safe and age-appropriate way.

 PSHE resources such as these are particularly important in the light of the Ofsted’s Review of sexual abuse in schools and colleges published in June 2021, which documents the scale and nature of sexual abuse in schools and the increasing "normalisation" of unhealthy relationship behaviours.